duglin/xreg-github/README.md

 - support multiple resources/versions in POSTs
 - support setting "latest" to false on a PUT/POST
 - add support for hasdocument
+- add support for resource vs resourcebase64 - return what was on the PUT